Uprising

 Following the example of Malaya, Harding tried to co-ordinate the activities of the civil, military and police authorities, with the specific aim of collecting and processing intelligence.

 Its fighters had no access to larger weapons, like mortars, and simply made their own.
-This mortar is a simple metal tube, which fired a homemade bomb full of scrap iron.
+The mortar pictured below is a simple metal tube, which fired a homemade bomb full of scrap iron.

 Grivas enjoyed the support of the majority of the Greek-Cypriot population.
 This made it almost impossible for the British to obtain intelligence about EOKA and its activities.